softprops/stats/README.md

 Note each operation results of a [Future](http://www.scala-lang.org/api/current/index.html#scala.concurrent.Future) of type boolean where the boolean value represents the packet data being sent fully.

 Counting, and other metric types, all support request sampling.
-By default any metric operation will be reported to a statsd server.
+By default, any metric operation will be reported to a statsd server.
 You can override this behavior by setting a custom sample rate, a number between 0 and 1.

 ```scala